How award amounts are determined

 |Half time||6 to 8|

 You do not need to be enrolled full time to receive financial aid.
-The table below shows minimum enrollment for different financial aid programs.
+This table shows minimum enrollment for different financial aid programs.
+(Enrollment levels aren’t the only thing that determine eligibility – you still have to demonstrate financial need.)

 |Financial aid program||6 credits||less than 6 credits|